melsouthern/Whatsapp-Clone-Backend/README.md

 # Whatsapp-Clone-Backend

-## Description
+## Description & Development Tools

-An API built for a whatsapp style clone desktop app with the following functionality:
+An API built for a whatsapp style clone desktop app.

-## Development Tools

 Developed with the following:

 - `Typescript`
 - `Node.js`